Whether you’ve just been bitten by the running bug or doing it for a while now, you know running could be boring sometimes.

 I love how each intro highlights the points expressed by that particular episode’s guest.

-It’s definitely the podcast to run to if you want real stuff while you train.
+It’s definitely the podcast if you want real stuff to shift your thoughts to while you train.

 17. Rich Roll Podcast

 One of the main reasons you might have for running is for fitness.
 And this guy has a lot to say about it.

 He’s run 40 miles and swum six miles for the Otillo Swimrun World Championship in Sweden.
 He’s also a #1 bestselling author of Finding Ultra and The Plantpower Way.